The Guide to Stakeholder Interviews: What Works and What Doesn’t

 Establish your goals

-Establish your business goals – what are you here to find out?
-Prepare a guideline template to identify important questions, as with a user interview – you want to understand the stakeholders pains, motivations and needs.
-Preparing an interview guide will help you stay on track during the session – crafting specific questions is crucial to a successful interview.
+Establish your business goals: what are you here to find out?
+Prepare a guideline template to identify important questions, as you would for a user interview.
+You want to understand the stakeholders’ pains, motivations and needs.
+Preparing an interview guide will help you stay on track during the session, and crafting specific questions is crucial to a successful interview.

 By the end of the conversation, and prior to commencing the project, you will want to know the following: